boylesoftware/x2node-validators/README.md

 * `'trim'` - Normalizer that removes leading and trailing whitespace from a string property.
 Automatically added to all properties with scalar value type `string`.

 * `['pattern', regExp]` - Makes sure a string property _contains_ the specified regular expression.
 The expression can be provided as a string or as a `RegExp`.
-Uses message id `invalidPattern`.
+Uses message id `invalidPattern` with `pattern` parameter.

 * `['maxLength', length]` - Makes sure a string or an array property is not longer than the specified maximum length.
 Uses message id `tooLong` with parameter `${max}`.